yukazakiri/iNiR/README.md

 A shell.
 Bar at the top, sidebars on the sides, overlays that pop up when you press keys.
 The usual.

 - **Bar** - clock, workspaces, tray, the stuff you expect
-- **Sidebars** - left one has AI chat and apps, right one has toggles and a notepad
+- **Sidebars** - left one has AI chat and wallpaper browser, right one has quick toggles and a notepad
 - **Overview** - workspace grid, adapted for Niri's scrolling model
 - **Alt+Tab** - window switcher that actually works across workspaces
 - **Clipboard** - history panel with search (needs cliphist)
 - **Region tools** - screenshots, screen recording, OCR, reverse image search
-- **Wallpaper stuff** - picker, matugen colors, video wallpaper support
+- **Wallpaper** - picker, video support, and matugen pulls colors from whatever you set
+- **Theming** - presets like Gruvbox and Catppuccin, or build your own with the custom theme editor.
+Fonts are customizable too
 - **Settings** - GUI config with search, so you don't have to edit JSON like a caveman
-- **Themes** - Gruvbox, Catppuccin, Nord, Dracula, and more.
-Or let matugen generate colors from your wallpaper
-- **GameMode** - detects fullscreen apps and kills the fancy effects so your games don't stutter.
-Toggle it manually if auto-detect isn't cutting it
+- **GameMode** - fullscreen app?
+Effects go bye-bye.
+Your games won't stutter
-- **Idle management** - screen off, lock, suspend.
-All configurable, all managed through swayidle so you don't have to think about it
+- **Idle** - screen off, lock, suspend timeouts. swayidle handles it, you configure it

 ---